Frequently Asked Questions about Submissions

 Based on the nominations from Associate Editors, Track Chairs will

 - select one paper for Best Paper in Track Award, which will be automatically considered for the Best Overall Conference Paper Award,

-- nominate a maximum of one Completed Research Paper per track for the Best Theory Development Paper Award, and
+- nominate a maximum of one Completed Research Paper per track for the Best Theory Development Paper Award

-- nominate a maximum of one Short Paper Most Innovative Short Paper Award.
+- nominate a maximum of one Short Paper for the Best Short Paper Award

-The final decision on the Best Overall Conference Paper Award, the Best Theory Development Paper Award, and the Most Innovative Short Paper Award will be made by the ICIS 2020 Program Chairs
+The final decision on the Best Overall Conference Paper Award, the Best Theory Development Paper Award, the Best Short Paper Award, and the Best Student Paper Award will be made by the ICIS 2020 and 2021 Program Co-Chairs.